 Kalyani Devi Temple

-Kalyani Devi Temple is known as Mahashakti Siddhpeeth and is situated at Attarsuiya, Allahabad Kotwali and towards the south of Lalita Devi Temple.
+Kalyani Devi Temple is known as Mahashakti Siddhpeeth and is situated at Attarsuiya, Prayagraj Kotwali and towards the south of Lalita Devi Temple.
 According to Prayag Mahatma, Lalita and Kalyani are two unlikely names of Goddess Mahashakti.
 It is said that the idol within this temple is 1500 years old and is devoted to Kalyani Devi and Lalita Devi.
 One of the 51 sacred shaktipeeths, this temple, holds utmost fondness among worshippers.
 People visit this temple in drones during Chaitra Navratri and Ashwin Navratri.
 These two festivals are famous in this temple and celebrated with grandeur in the month of March and October respectively.
-So, the next time you are in Allahabad a visit to this holy place might be just the kind of thing you need.
+So, the next time you are in Prayagraj a visit to this holy place might be just the kind of thing you need.

 Someshwar Mahadev Temple